example42/example42_old.github.io/_posts/2014-10-29-reusability-features-every-module-should-have.md

 #### Expose a parameter to change the used templates.
 Always.

-Wherever we use an erb template in our module to populate the content of a managed file, we should add a parameter that allows our users to provide a custom one: their own template.
+Wherever we use an erb template in our module to populate the content of a managed file, we should add a parameter that allows our users to provide their own custom template.

 The reason is simple, in most of the cases we simply can't provide a fitting template for the configuration needs of everyone.